How did you make decisions about your safety protocols?

 - Personal & Small Group Training

-What happens if I don’t pass the health assessment?
+What happens if I answer yes to any of the questions?

 If you answer yes to any of the questions, you will be asked not to return to the Y until you have been fever and/or symptom-free for 48 hours.
 If you have had contact with anyone diagnosed with COVID-19 and are not a health care worker or first responder wearing Personal Protective Equipment (PPE) or practicing universal precautions, you cannot return to the Y for at least 14 days.
 You will be encouraged to get tested for COVID-19 and notify us if you test positive.